Dom-TC/ledger-bot/spec.md

 ## TODO

-1. Test / Fix / Update existing commands to work with SQLite
-   1. !dev refresh_reminders
-   2. reminders
-2. Move to single `MessageGenerators` class?
+1. Move to single `MessageGenerators` class?
 At least switch to just passing in Transaction object.
 Ensure all messages are split by length.
-3. Consolidate dm and slash commands?
+2. Consolidate dm and slash commands?
-4. Implement events system
+3. Implement events system
-5. Add `/lookup` command - shows a users history (don't include prices or wine details)
+4. Add `/lookup` command - shows a users history (don't include prices or wine details)
-6. Add schedule to automatically delete events channels.
+5. Add schedule to automatically delete events channels.
 Post one month after event date giving two weeks notice.
 Let user react or comment to stop.
 If no response, delete in a further two weeks